oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

   Some profile entries will not be used.
 - Method renaming will do both -- from the perspective of PGO, a renamed method is a different method.
-- Modifying the code of a method may prevent the the application of the profile when that method is compiled during the optimized image build.
+- Modifying the code of a method may prevent the application of the profile when that method is compiled during the optimized image build.
 - However, all of the above may have no performance impact if the method is *cold* (i.e. infrequently executed).